young entrepreneurs in india

 Identify The Market Gap

 Demand and supply are the cardinal rules of any business.
 Young entrepreneurs in India should analyze the target market and identify the market gap.
-They should fill that gap with value-added solutions competitors have failed to provide.
+They should fill that gap with value-added solutions that competitors have failed to provide.

 Identifying the market gap is critical in developing a successful, sometimes ignored, or misunderstood business.
-Bridging the gap between customer/client expectations and market supply might be a game changer for Indian enterprises.
+Bridging the gap between customer/client expectations and market supply might be a game-changer for Indian enterprises.
 It is critical guidance and a must-have for achieving corporate objectives.

 After analyzing the gap in the market, come up with innovative solutions to fulfill the demand.
 Products or services should provide something different and better than existing supplies.

 Suppose there is a Bengali colony in the town of Kerala.
-There is sufficient demand for Bengali cuisine but no proper supply.
+There is sufficient demand for Bengali cuisine, but no proper supply.
 A wise young entrepreneur would open a Bengali food joint, hire a Bengali cook, and provide a taste of Bengal in Kerala.
 Authentic Bengali cuisine with a classical set-up will attract more customers.

 Take the Risk